Children’s eyes: An introduction

 Enrolment

-Please note that enrolment on this course is carried out manually rather than being automatic upon purchase.
-There may therefore be a delay between the time of your purchase and the receipt of login details for the course .
+This course is hosted on UCLeXtend, UCL's learning platform for professional education.
+This platform is not linked to the Moorfields Education website and so enrolment for this course is carried out manually rather than being automatic upon purchase.
+There may therefore be a delay between the time of your purchase and the receipt of login details for the course.

 Book Now